rupeshtr78/fabric-paper-sdk/README.md

 # Hyperledger Fabric Smart Contract

-n this article we will illustrate the steps required to deploy the commercial paper smart contract in a multi org network .
+In this article we will illustrate the steps required to deploy the commercial paper smart contract in a multi org network .
 In this case study we explore the concepts of adding org to a channel,wallets and identities, gateway and connection profiles in a Hyperledger Fabric network channel .
 This article follows the commercial paper smart contract model of MagnetoCorp and DigiBank as shown below.

 ![](images/FABRIC_PAPER_SDK.png)